• 6 min read

 Appeal to the 5 senses for balance

 What’s your favorite color?
-Just about everyone has one.
 To each of us, different colors evoke different moods and feelings.
 Though we each may have our own “favorite color,” there are some generalizations that can be made about color, based on simple observation and experience.
 Think about colors you’d call “subdued,” for example.
 They evoke similar feelings in us—subdued and relaxed.
 It’s these colors that can help people find Zen and feelings of balance at work.
 They are grounded in nature—the shades of the sky, ocean, earth, stone, plants, and animals.

 Humans have an inherent need to be a part of nature and the outdoors.
 There’s something about breathing in fresh air and experiencing the fragrances of nature that gets us to a more relaxed state.
 Not only can we use our time in the outdoors to recharge, we often find that bringing our work outside can help us focus—sometimes to such a degree that we don’t even feel like we’re working.
 Being outside simply affirms our connection to the natural world.
 Designing patio spaces for a working environment and filling them with comfortable, homey furnishings allows people to work solo or grab a colleague and collaborate in the great outdoors.
 For limited urban space, rooftop terraces and decks, with greenery incorporated, are being added and used as key gathering spots, as well.

 The desire for people to spend more time outdoors is only natural.
 It’s good for human well-being—and for organizations.
 Working from anywhere includes the outdoors as a great backdrop to think, connect, and get things done.
 In this guide, you’ll find ideas and inspiration to create inviting outdoor workspaces that draw people outside.
 Discover our unique perspective on outdoor space and why people need a strong connection to nature at work.